Shadkoech/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script display current directory content in: long format, numerically and also hidden files
+This script creates a directory